WebFiori/docs/background-tasks.md

 #### Force a Job to Execute Using Cron Web Interface

-If the constant `CRON_THROUGH_HTTP` is defined and is set to `true`, it will be possible to access cron web interface and use it to force a job to execute.
+If the envoronment variable `CRON_THROUGH_HTTP` is defined and is set to `true`, it will be possible to access cron web interface and use it to force a job to execute.
 The control panel can be accessed using any web browser by navigating to the URL `https://yoursite.com/cron`.
 If a password is set to protect the jobs, it will open a login page to enter protection password.

 <img src="assets/images/cron01.png" alt="Cron web interface.">